Sexual Assault and Violence Across Industries: The Inaction of "Good" Men and the Shade of White Women

 The viral and apparently “revelatory” (for some) hashtag rallying cry, which white women co-opted from young Black women, is a clear case of White feminism.
 Activist Ashley C. Ford points out in her article on Refinery 29 that there was no rallying cry when ESPN sports journalist, Jemele Hill, was suspended from her job because of some vague social media policy.
 There was no mass media outrage when actress and comedian Leslie Jones was harassed to the point of deleting her account.
 Outrage for the women in Hollywood is absolutely valid and deserves to be expressed, but it is simultaneously important to address the ways in which white women fail to show up for women of color.
 It is also crucial to address that class, race, and gender affect who will be heard and who will be silenced.

 The absence of solidarity for Hill and Jones comes out of an apathy towards acknowledging how race compounds sexual assault.
-White women historically have been failing black women in that they do not address the racial privilege that they enjoy.
+White women historically have been failing black women in that we do not address the racial privilege that we enjoy.
 This hearkens back to another hashtag that went viral #SolidarityIsForWhiteWomen.

 The buzz around #metoo is one attempt in a long history of efforts to confront a society that cosigns abuse, assault, harassment, and exploitation.
 And who are these co-signers?
 They are those who Ariel Levy in 2005’s Female Chauvinist Pigs, describes as “loophole women.”
 They are who Gillian Flynn calls the “cool girl” in Gone Girl.
 They are DeVos and Conway.
 They are the women who bargain with the safety and autonomy of other women in order to secure their seat at the table of an unbalanced, hierarchical system of power.
 They are the women who say they don’t need feminism.
 They are the white women who voted for Trump.
 They are those who ask, “What were you wearing?”
 “Why were you out so late?”
 “How much did you drink?”
 They are those who say rape, assault, and violence is a two-way street.